| Bitmap Files Bitmap files have some

 make bitmap images unsuitable for use in a high-end print production

+workflow.
 Even though bitmap images

 are in the RGB color space, they are not supported by any Web